gen8787/FSDI-109-Organika/README.md

 # FSDI 108 - Introductory React

-### Organika Store - Show catalog
+### Organika Store

-### Please deliver the online store with a catalog component that displays a list of items.

-##### Finish the Todo component:

-- [x] remove the todo from the state
+#### Deliver an online store created as a React project with the following:

+##### Elements:

+- [x] A reusable component that allows the user to pick the number of products to add to the cart
-- [x] Add thousand separator for the Total and Price in the Product component
+- [x] A reusable component that displays the information about the items
+- [x] A service that retrieves the list of items (from memory for now)
+- [x] Navigation and footer on separated components

+##### Functionality:

-- [x] Work on the style for Product, Todo and the entire system.
+- [x] Show the list of items on the catalog
+- [x] Allow the user to pick the number of items to be added
+- [x] Todo component working (adding new todos and removing todos with a click of a button/double click/icon)
+- [] Filter by category (opotional)

+Note:

+- [x] Please make sure to deliver a good looking/presentable project.

 ![](/img/app.png)